top of page

 1. If you don’t truly love it or need it; if it doesn’t ‘spark joy’ – out it goes.

-2. The stuff you keep around should be tidy, organised and easily accessible.
+2. The stuff you keep should be organised so it's easy to find and easy to put away.

 Reading about Marie’s work and her passion for the power of tidying, I felt prophetic, vindicated and Very On Trend Indeed.
 Perhaps if I had stumbled across her books sooner, my decluttering efforts wouldn’t have eaten a month and a half of my life, but I found the process cathartic, so no regrets.